Hant-Eldeen1/liferay-headless-devcon-2025/README.md

 ### 📥 Test LAR File
 A **UsersAndPage.lar** file with default data you can import into the portal.
 Use it to verify that your Export/Import functionality behaves as expected.

+### 📦 Preconfigured Bundles
+A set of **bundles with all workshop changes already deployed**.
+Simply [download](https://drive.google.com/file/d/1Dboa3JAlqb3W2c2eN9UsArWObEiWVdbd
+) them, update the `liferay.home` property inside `portal-ext.properties` to point to your bundle path, and run the portal directly.

 ---

 ## 🚀 Steps to Implement Export/Import for Users